Sonia Sotomayor Fast Facts

 1979-1984 - Serves as assistant district attorney for New York County.

-1992-1998 - Associate judge at the U.S. District Court, Southern District of New York, nominated by President George H.W.
+1992-1998 - Associate judge at the US District Court, Southern District of New York, nominated by President George H.W.
 Bush.

 April 1995 - Sotomayor issues an injunction which ends the eight-month long Major League Baseball strike.

-June 25, 1997 - President Bill Clinton nominates Sotomayor to the United States Court of Appeals for the Second Circuit.
+June 25, 1997 - President Bill Clinton nominates Sotomayor to the US Court of Appeals for the Second Circuit.

 October 2, 1998 - Sotomayor is confirmed by the Senate after Republican opposition delays the vote for more than a year.